d-rep/URL-Shortener/README.md

     cd URL-Shortener/url-shortener-build
     mvn clean package

 Running
 -------
 The above commands will produce a WAR file in the directory `url-shortener-web/target/` that can be deployed to any recent Java application server (Servlet 2.4 or greater).

-Alternatively, you can simply run it like this from the command line, which uses embedded Jetty:
+Alternatively, you can simply run it like this from the command line, which uses embedded Tomcat 6.0.35:

     cd url-shortener-web
-    mvn jetty:run
+    mvn tomcat6:run

-In place of Jetty, the project is also setup to use embedded Tomcat 6.0.35:
+In place of Tomcat, the project is also setup to use embedded Jetty:

     cd url-shortener-web
-    mvn tomcat6:run
+    mvn jetty:run

 Then open your browser to this address: http://localhost:8080/url-shortener-web/